ClonyPDF home

 Does the Photo Requirement Differ by Visa Type?

-No — the photo specification itself does not change.
-Tourist (Schengen), business, student, and national long-stay (D) visa applications all use the same 35x45mm, ICAO-style biometric photo.
+No. Tourist (Schengen), business, student, and national long-stay (D) applications all use the same 35x45mm biometric photo.
 What does change is how the photo reaches the authority: applications filed abroad at an embassy or visa center typically still require printed photos, while certain processes handled inside Germany have shifted toward on-site or digitally-captured biometric photos instead of paper prints.
 The table below shows where that distinction actually matters.

 Visa TypePhoto SizeTypical Submission